cekit/cekit/docs/overrides.rst

 Scalar nodes
 ^^^^^^^^^^^^
-Scalar nodes are easy to overrides, if Concreate finds any scalar node in a overrides descriptor it update its value in image descriptor with the overridden one.
+Scalar nodes are easy to override, if Concreate finds any scalar node in an overrides descriptor it updates its value in image descriptor with the overridden one.

 **Example**: Overriding scalar node: